CryptechTest/minetest_doc_items/API.md

 Documentation System.

-***Note***: This function is mostly there to work around a problem in Minetest as it does not support “real” group names, which means exposing groups to an interface is not pretty.
+***Note***: This function is mostly there to work around a problem in Minetest as it does not support “friendly” group names, which means exposing groups to an interface is not pretty.
 Therefore, this function may be deprecated when Minetest supports such a thing.